databricks-solutions/salesforce-zerobus/README.md

 # Initialize the streamer
 streamer = SalesforceZerobus(
     # What Salesforce CDC channel to monitor
-    sf_object_channel="AccountChangeEvent",
+    sf_object_channel="ChangeEvents",

     # Where to send the data in Databricks
-    databricks_table="your_catalog.your_schema.account_events", # If the table doesn't exist the service will create the table for you.
+    databricks_table="your_catalog.your_schema.all_change_events", # If the table doesn't exist the service will create the table for you.

     # Salesforce credentials
     salesforce_auth={